 Lynn Miller is a certified Music Therapist with a masters degree in Expressive Arts Therapy.
 She holds a private practice at the Healing Arts Studio in Phoenixville, PA.

 Lynn is the author of, SpiritArts, Transformation through Creating Art, Music and Dance, which is a culmination of her experiences in Arts and Healing.

 Lynn is on staff with Flute Haven Native Flute School.
 She teaches improvisation, performance and singing skills.
 She also teaches for the music facilitation certificate program.

-Lynn has certificates in Reiki, the 12 Stages of Healing, and Chakra Clearing with Applied Integration.
+Lynn has certificates in Sonic Anatomy, Reiki Sound, the 12 Stages of Healing, and Chakra Clearing with Applied Integration.
 She also has certificates in Sound healing through Joy Gardners Vibrational Medicine training and Don Campbells Therapeutic Sound School.